frohro/logicanalyzer/Firmware/LogicAnalyzer_V2/pico-ice-readme.md

 📡 = FPGA configuration done status
 🔄 = FPGA reset control (active-low)
 ```
+**Complex Triggering**
+Note:  GPIO0 and GPIO1 must be jumpered if you want to use COMPLEX triggering (triggering on a pattern).
+You can change these LogicAnalyzer_Board_Settings.h if you want other pins on the RP2350B.
 **Important Notes:**
 - **Channels 17, 19, 20** (GPIO24, 26, 27) have special FPGA functions but can still be monitored
 - **GPIO24** shows the 10MHz FPGA clock - useful for timing reference